Nebton/K8S_Roadmap/README.md

-# DevSecOps Learning Journey
+# 𒌐 DevSecOps Learning Journey 𒌐

-As a freshly graduated cybersecurity engineer and a DevSecOps intern, I embarked on a journey to deepen my knowledge of DevOps technologies and tools.
-Following advice from Claude, I explored Kubernetes and many other tools over the course of a month and a half.
+As a freshly graduated cybersecurity engineer and a DevSecOps intern, I wanted to get better.
+So I embarked on a journey to learn about DevOps technologies and tools.
+Following advice from Claude, I explored Kubernetes and many other awesome tools over the course of a month and a half.
 This project reflects my progress, the technologies I used, and the DevSecOps practices I learned along the way.

 ---

-## 🚀 Technologies Used
+## 𒌐 Technologies Used 𒌐

 - **Containerization & Orchestration:** Docker, Minikube, Kubernetes
 - **Infrastructure as Code (IaC):** Terraform, Helm, Ansible